The Extra Programming LanguageTL;DR

 or struct

 in other languages.
-Extra Objects are also Tuples, because the property name is optional - you can have positional and named properties (which aligns them with how function arguments support positional and named arguments - function arguments are just Tuples/Objects!)
+Extra Objects are also Tuples, because the property name is optional - you can have positional and named properties (which aligns them with how function arguments support positional and named arguments - function arguments are just Tuples (or Objects)!)

 This is maybe a little out of hand, but I like drawing boxes using old-school ASCII characters, so there’s support for these as line-comment start characters.